 A chance meeting on a Sudanese train in 1979 with the thoughtful and experienced German student of cultural anthropology

-Joachim Theis stimulated me, back in the Netherlands, to explore that academic field.
-Most notably the textbook Culture, People,
+stimulated me, back in the Netherlands, to explore that academic field.
+Most notably the textbook Culture,

-Nature (1975) by the US cultural anthropologist Marvin Harris further convinced me that for answering my ecological concerns, I needed
+(1975) by the US cultural anthropologist Marvin Harris further convinced me that for answering my ecological concerns,

-experiences, I had realized how disconnected urban people such as myself, living within industrialized societies, had become from
+earlier experiences, I had realized how disconnected urban people such as myself, living within industrialized societies, had become

-the surrounding land that we are totally dependent on our survival and well-being.
+from the surrounding land that we are totally dependent on for our survival and well-being.
 I wondered, therefore, how mostly self-supporting

 farmers would deal with their situation.
 Would they be more careful with the land they farmed because they realized better than urban

 people that they were so very much dependent on it?